IsaacZachary/-master_ai_agent/README.md

-A simple README file with project details.

-markdown
-Copy code
 # Master AI Agent with LangGraph

 This project demonstrates how to build a stateful, multi-actor AI agent using the LangGraph framework within the LangChain ecosystem.